Is Marijua Addictive?

 Even if not physically or chemically dependent on marijua, some users will at the very least develop a psychological dependence upon the drug.

 As with most other chronic diseases, such as diabetes, asthma, or heart disease, treatment for drug addiction generally isn’t a cure.
 However, addiction is treatable and can be successfully managed.
 People who are recovering from an addiction will be at risk for relapse for years and possibly for their whole lives.
 Research shows that combining addiction treatment medicines with behavioral therapy ensures the best chance of success for most patients.
 Treatment approaches tailored to each patient’s drug use patterns and any co-occurring medical, mental, and social problems can lead to continued recovery.

 More good news is that drug use and addiction are preventable.
 Results from NIDA-funded research have shown that prevention programs involving families, schools, communities, and the media are effective for preventing or reducing drug use and addiction.
 Although personal events and cultural factors affect drug use trends, when young people view drug use as harmful, they tend to decrease their drug taking.
 Therefore, education and outreach are key in helping people understand the possible risks of drug use.
 Teachers, parents, and health care providers have crucial roles in educating young people and preventing drug use and addiction.

-How to Grow Cannabis(Marijuana)?
-Where Is Cannabis(Marijuana) Legal?
+How to Grow Canabis(Marijua)?
+Where Is Canabis(Marijua) Legal?

-Where to buy a Super High-yield Cannabis Plants Grow Light?
+Where to buy a Super High-yield Canabis Plants Grow Light?